 All the risks of abdominoplasty (tummy tucks) are discussed in great detail during a consultation.

 Furthermore, consultations are followed up with a consent form that has everything laid out in print.

 We make a point to educate patients about the tummy tuck and its risks, but we do everything we can to minimize them.

 How Much Does A Tummy Tuck Cost In Maryland?

 We understand that one of the main concerns for people considering a tummy tuck is the cost of the procedure.
 We believe in transparency and, more importantly, that the fee we display should be all-inclusive.
 Many practices will display a price that seems lower at first but does not include additional costs like the anesthesia fee or the facility fee.

-Our tummy tucks are priced as follows, and they include the cost of the procedure, the anesthesia fee, the surgical fee, and check-up fees:
+Our tummy tuck surgeries are priced as follows, and they include the cost of the procedure and the anesthesia, surgical, and check-up fees.

 “I decided to have my tummy tuck done by Dr Tattelbaun because he kept it real, he did not try to sugarcoat the procedure and he was very honest about the recovery and side effects… My results are amazing, I am now able to wear a bikini.”